Burroughs Manor Press

 How Danny Found His Brave is a delightful little book.
 I love how the author teaches all children how to be brave, have courage and llearn that it is within themselves.
 I hope Kerry Orchard writes more children’s books like this one in the future.
 She knows how to “speak” to young ones and help them how to overcome anything.

-I highly recommend How Danny Found His Brave and I give this one 5 stars
+I highly recommend How Danny Found His Brave and I give this one 5 stars.

 I received this book from the author.
 This review is 100% my own honest opinion.